 Dengue is a serious viral illness spread by Aedes mosquitoes that breed in stagnant water.
 Symptoms include a sudden high fever, severe headache, pain behind the eyes, skin rash, bleeding, and aches in the joints and muscles.

-Monsoon often brings about viral fevers, caused by a variety of viruses.
+The term ‘viral fever’ is non-specific and refers to fever caused by various viruses.
+Medical evaluation is important to identify specific infections such as dengue, chikungunya, influenza, or other viral illnesses.
 Its symptoms include fever, body aches, fatigue, headache, and sometimes a rash.
 These fevers are typically short-lived but can cause significant discomfort.
-But the specific virus (e.g., dengue, chikungunya, influenza) needs diagnosis.

 Typhoid is a bacterial disease passed on through contaminated food and water.
 These monsoon diseases cause a long-lasting fever, weakness, headache, stomach pain, and reduced appetite.
 In serious cases, intestinal bleeding can also happen.